Übersetzungstabelle aller englischer Strickbegriffe

 leave stitches on holder leave stitches on holder

-lp loop stitch, loop
+lp loop loop

-M marker stitch marker
+M marker marker

 MC main colour main colour

-M1 make one make one stitch
+M1 make one make one

 M1r make 1 stitch right make 1 stitch right